If you have a problem or dispute

 ADR involves a special ADR practitioner who runs the meeting.
 The ADR practitioner is neutral and comes to the meeting without fixed views about you or the outcome of the ADR meeting.

 Anything said in the meeting remains confidential and your ADR practitioner, caseworker, foster carer or any other person involved agrees not to talk about what was said without first asking permission, except when:

 - something is said that suggests a child or young person has been harmed

 - a threat to harm anyone or damage property has been made

 - something is said to suggest a criminal offence has occurred.

-When this happens, the law requires your ADR practitioner or caseworker to tell FACS or the Police about what was said.
+When this happens, the law requires your ADR practitioner or caseworker to tell DCJ or the Police about what was said.

 When everyone has had their say, the ADR Practitioner will write down the agreements that have been made.
 Everyone is given a copy to sign and keep.